Prozilla/Nexilis-App/github/README.md

 # github
-This folder does not server any purpose for the application itself, as it only contains files used in the Github repository.
+This folder does not serve any purpose for the application itself, as it only contains files used in the Github repository.